 Snowman is a kinder, gentler version of the game Hangman.
 In classic Wheel of Fortune style, set up a puzzle for kids to solve.
 Count out blank lines to spell a familiar word, like “apple.”
 Kids guess the letters to fill the spots until the puzzle is solved.
 If a guess is wrong, you draw a piece of a snowman.
 The snowman takes shape from incorrect guesses.

-For younger kids, generate easier puzzles, but for older players come up with more challenging ones like movie titles.
+For younger kids, generate easier puzzles, but for older players, come up with more challenging ones like movie titles.
 You can play Snowman with one or more players.
 This can also be a fun classroom game on the whiteboard.

 Dots and boxes

-This two-person game is another classic that moms and dads may have played growing up.
+This two-person game is another classic moms and dads may have played growing up.
 Draw a nine-dot array of three dots across in three rows.
 Players take turns drawing a horizontal or vertical line to connect two dots.
 The object is to finish a square.
 When a player finishes a square, put his or her initials inside.
 The player with the most squares in the array is the winner.
 It’s helpful to use two different colored pens or pencils for a round of Dots and Boxes.
 Doing so makes it easier to tell which player is which.

 Pictionary